dataiku/dss-visual-edit/docs/get-started.md

   * It contains the same number of rows as in the original dataset.
 For any given cell identified by its column and primary key values, if a non-empty value is found in _edits_, this value is used instead of the original one.
   * Note that, as a result of the above, it is impossible to empty a non-empty cell with the plugin’s Visual Webapp and recipes.
 This is because empty values in _edits_ are ignored.

+#### Datasets' Connection

 The datasets are created on the same connection as the original dataset.
-If not already the case, we recommend using a SQL connection for fast and reliable edits.
+If not already the case, **we recommend using a SQL connection** for fast and reliable edits.
 For edits to be recorded by the webapp, this has to be a write connection.
 If that's not the case, you can change the connection of these datasets as soon as they've been added to the Flow.

+#### Relationship between what you see in the webapp and in the Flow

+* Edits made via the webapp instantly add rows to the _editlog_.
+The _edits_ and _edited_ datasets are updated only when you run the corresponding recipes.
+* When opening the webapp in your browser, the same code as in the recipes is executed, from the original dataset and the editlog, in order to present an edited view of the data.
-Settings such as primary keys and editable columns are copied into the _Visual Edit_ fields of the original and the _editlog_ datasets ([custom fields provided by the plugin](https://doc.dataiku.com/dss/latest/plugins/reference/custom-fields.html) — see the bottom right corner of the screenshot above).
+* Settings such as primary keys and editable columns are copied into the _Visual Edit_ fields of the original and the _editlog_ datasets ([custom fields provided by the plugin](https://doc.dataiku.com/dss/latest/plugins/reference/custom-fields.html) — see the bottom right corner of the screenshot above).
 This is how the recipes have access to settings defined in the webapp.

-## Test the webapp on your own

-You may want to test the webapp with a few edits, then check the _editlog_ dataset to see the recorded changes.
-See all end-user features of the webapp's data table [here](data-table-features).

 ### How to reset edits